-This year would have marked Beth's sixth autumn in Ashland, and while she misses being in the Rogue Valley for the festival, her heart is still with everyone there.
-Beth is a playwright and novelist who grew up in the small-town Midwest and Deep South.
-Playwriting honors include the Henry Award for Best New Play or Musical (for her play Hazardous Materials, directed by Kyle Haden, an ANPF 2016 selection); Headwaters New Play Award; Equity Library Theatre Showcase; Ashland New Plays Festival; Eudora Welty New Play Awards; and the Charles M. Getchell New Play Award, among others.
-Her dystopian trilogy Original Syn was acquired by Owl House Books in 2017 and quickly became the imprint's bestseller, also winning a 2019 Foreword INDIES Award.
-Her ghost story 13 Jericho Lane was a 2019 Pitch Wars selection, now pending publication; she's excited to continue exploring "newish Jewish folklore" in her current work-in-progress, a Southern Gothic golem story tentatively titled Clay Heart.
+Beth Kander is a playwright and novelist with roots in the small-town Midwest and the Deep South.
+Playwriting honors include the Henry Award for Best New Play or Musical; Headwaters New Play Award; Equity Library Theatre Showcase; Ashland New Plays Festival; Eudora Welty New Play Awards; and the Charles M. Getchell New Play Award, among others.
+In addition to playwriting, Beth is an acclaimed author.
+Her dystopian trilogy Original Syn won a Foreword INDIES Award, her ghost story 13 Jericho Lane was a Pitch Wars selection, and she has at least two new books coming out in the next two years.
 The granddaughter of immigrants, she is interested in the intersection of new ideas and identities with old stories, secrets, and legends.
-She has an MSW from the University of Michigan and an MFA from Mississippi University for Women.
-Beth is represented by Allison Hellegers at Stimola Literary Studio, and several of her plays are available through Stage Rights.
-She lives in Chicago with her favorite characters (her quirky little family).
+She holds an MSW from the University of Michigan and an MFA from Mississippi University for Women.
+Beth is represented by Allison Hellegers at Stimola Literary Studio.
+She lives in Chicago with her favorite characters—her quirky little family.
 Learn more about Beth.

 Script Submission Coordinator